TMiguelT/csvschema/README.rst

      b = IntColumn()
      c = DecimalColumn()

-In above example we defined CSV schema class that represents file with three columns.
-First column may contain any kind of characters.
-Second allows only numerical values and third one may contain only decimal values.
+In the example above, we defined a CSV schema class that represents a file with three columns.
+The first column may contain any kind of characters, the second allows only numerical values, and third one may contain only decimal values.

 **NOTE**:
-   Order of attributes in schema class is important.
+   The order of attributes in the schema class is important.
 If you put ``b`` before ``a`` then column ``b`` in CSV file will be the first one.
    Of course this will change validation and first column will no longer allow values like e.g ``'Python'``

 After defining your schema you can use it like this::